TheDoctor200/Lunara-Project/README.md

 # Pre-Requirenments:

-For the python code, latest python version installed. https://www.python.org/downloads/
+For the python code, latest python version (3.8 or newer) installed. https://www.python.org/downloads/

-For the Chatbot.exe file: nothing
+For the Chatbot.exe file: nothing (all libraries are already in)

-# Features:
+# Current Features:
-(in german only)
+(in german only) English: Soon TBD
-Custom answeres,
+Answers to custom words,
 various implementations

 # Whats next:
-Custom AI, Improvements, much more
+Custom AI, Improvements, Reactings to sentences, much more

 Have fun!